TG Therapeutics (TGTX) Stock Sinks As Market Gains: What You Should Know

-Heading into today, shares of the biopharmaceutical company had lost 3.07% over the past month, lagging the Medical sector's gain of 1.75% and the S&P 500's gain of 1.72% in that time.
+Prior to today's trading, shares of the biopharmaceutical company had lost 10.07% over the past month.
+This has lagged the Medical sector's gain of 1.64% and the S&P 500's gain of 1.24% in that time.

-Investors will be hoping for strength from TG Therapeutics as it approaches its next earnings release.
+TG Therapeutics will be looking to display strength as it nears its next earnings release.
 The company is expected to report EPS of -$0.36, up 29.41% from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $5.41 million, up 167.97% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $5.41 million, up 167.97% from the year-ago period.

 Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of -$1.21 per share and revenue of $88.35 million.
 These totals would mark changes of +17.12% and +3073.4%, respectively, from last year.

-Investors should also note any recent changes to analyst estimates for TG Therapeutics.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+It is also important to note the recent changes to analyst estimates for TG Therapeutics.
+Recent revisions tend to reflect the latest near-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 14.05% lower.
-TG Therapeutics currently has a Zacks Rank of #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 1.52% higher.
+TG Therapeutics is holding a Zacks Rank of #3 (Hold) right now.

 The Medical - Products industry is part of the Medical sector.
-This group has a Zacks Industry Rank of 147, putting it in the bottom 42% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 151, which puts it in the bottom 41% of all 250+ industries.

 Is THIS the Ultimate New Clean Energy Source?
 (4 Ways to Profit)